Wales advocacy surveys

 A core tenet of advocacy is to redress inequality so that people’s rights are upheld and that they are respected as individuals who are listened to and understood irrespective of who they are or any health condition or diagnosis they may have.
 Advocacy has a vital role in improving people’s health and wellbeing that must not be overlooked.”

-As the second wave of the pandemic sweeps across the UK, the report calls for an urgent priority to reinforce the rights and improve the support of people who rely on social care.
+The reports call for an urgent priority to reinforce the rights and improve the support of people who rely on social care.
 There needs to be a new political and public consensus so that we are all supported to live full lives in our communities.